 This is an academic programme designed for students with a strong interest in mathematics, mathematical statistics and scientific computing.
 Flexibility and individual adaptation are keywords.
-The programme is structured in a highly flexible manner, especially designed to give students solid theoretical knowledge in mathematics at the same time as providing possibilities for each student to pursue his/her own educational profile according to interests and career aspirations.
+The programme is structured in a highly flexible manner and is designed to give students solid theoretical knowledge in mathematics, while at the same time providing possibilities for each student to pursue his/her own educational profile according to interests and career aspirations.

-A vast variety of courses in mathematics, statistics and numerical analysis are available within the programme together with courses from all other science areas, economy and finance, engineering as well as humanities and social sciences, available at our university or within an exchange programme with other universities.
+A vast variety of courses in mathematics, statistics and numerical analysis is available within the programme and can be combined with courses from all other science areas, economy and finance, engineering as well as humanities and social sciences, available at our university or within an exchange programme with other universities.
 For students with a strong interest in pure mathematics, the programme offers a path of courses at a higher theoretical level that can be continued at Master’s and even further at PhD level.

-The programme consists of compulsory courses (75 credits), alternative-compulsory courses (30 credits), elective courses (60 credits) and ends with a Bachelor’s degree project (15 credits) on a topic of interest.
+The programme consists of compulsory courses, alternative compulsory courses and elective courses, and ends with a Bachelor’s degree project on a topic of interest.

-The first two terms of study are devoted entirely to compulsory courses that cover basic training in mathematical analysis in one and several variables, foundations of algebra, linear algebra and computational programming.
+The first two terms of study are devoted entirely to compulsory courses that cover basic training in mathematical analysis in one and several variables, algebra, linear algebra and computational programming.
 In the third term, a basic course in mathematical statistics is offered at half pace.
 This is the last compulsory course.
 These courses constitute the theoretical core that is fundamental to applied mathematics, statistics, mathematical physics, economics and many other areas.

-Alternative compulsory courses: After completing the compulsory course module, students are offered a wide range of courses in pure mathematics, mathematical statistics and numerical analysis.
-Discrete mathematics, number theory, abstract algebra, topology, ordinary differential equations, complex analysis, differential geometry are some of the main areas in pure mathematics that are available.
+These courses are chosen from a list of courses in pure mathematics, mathematical statistics and numerical analysis.
+Discrete mathematics, number theory, abstract algebra, topology, ordinary differential equations, complex analysis and differential geometry are some of the main areas in pure mathematics that are available.
 Courses in mathematical statistics, probability theory and scientific computing provide the balance between mathematical theory and practical applications and provide training in collecting, analysing and modelling data.
 30 credits’ worth of alternative compulsory courses is required.
 These courses can be studied at half pace in the third term in parallel with the basic course in mathematical statistics and in the following terms.

 The elective courses can be chosen amongst more advanced courses within the mathematical sciences as well as other disciplines available at Lund University or within an exchange programme with other universities.
 At least 30 credits must be courses outside the range of mathematical sciences.
 Most students choose to combine their mathematical studies with physics, computer science or economics.
-The purpose of this module is to offer the students the possibility to both deepen and broaden their knowledge according to their own objects of interest.
+The purpose of this module is to offer students the possibility to both deepen and broaden their knowledge according to their own objects of interest.